 The new installation by Levi van Veluw is titled Sanctum.
 It is a deep blue chapel that appears to float in between two floors.
 The chapel has a narrow opening that invites the visitor to take a step into the unknown.
 Inside the building there is an open passage that leads to a ritual environment, the sanctuary.
 The work invites for contemplation while examining what the architecture of the spiritual consists of.
 Why do we assign value to objects, to the tangible, within the immaterial realm of faith?
 What is the basis of our devotion to altars, relics and icons?
 In the colossal space of Het HEM, Sanctum tests the boundary between an artistic and a spiritual experience.

-Levi van Veluw: “For all my works I try to achieve an experience rather than a moment to rationally analyze the work.
+“For all my works I try to achieve an experience rather than a moment to rationally analyze the work.
 All elements are suggestive and can be reinterpreted.
-My work is about creating a personal experience about the underlying tension between our desire for a regulated universe and the rational impossibility of total control.”
+My work is about creating a personal experience about the underlying tension between our desire for a regulated universe and the rational impossibility of total control.”— Levi van Veluw

-See below a video of Levi van Veluw’s 300 squared meter installation Sanctum of 2019 in the expositive space of Dello Scompiglio in Lucca, Italy.
+See above a video of Levi van Veluw’s 300 squared meter installation Sanctum of 2019 in the expositive space of Dello Scompiglio in Lucca, Italy.